See my guide on how to use an Instant Pot.

 Soaked beans: 15 minutes.

-• The Instant Pot will take about 10 to 15 minutes to reach pressure and then the cook time will begin counting down.
+• The Instant Pot will take about 15 minutes to reach pressure and then the cook time will begin counting down.
 When the cook time ends, allow the pressure to release naturally for at least 15 minutes by leaving the Instant Pot alone.

 Notes